That dollar amount reflects a 22.1% gain from $7.9 billion in 2017.

 There were four double-digit decliners, led by the mint-like spice cardamoms (down -28.7% from 2020) used for sweet and savoury dishes particularly in Asia.
 Other major losers were saffron (down -11.7%), cumin seeds (down -11.6%) and ginger (down -10.8%).

 Most Valuable Exported Spices by Unit Value

-The most valuable spices as measured by average unit price per ton shipped.
+Below are the most valuable crushed or ground spices as measured by average unit price per ton shipped.

-The average unit value for the spices categories presented in this article is US$16,062 per ton in 2020.
-The average unit value for spices is down by -5.7% from an average $17,034 one year earlier.
+The average unit value for the listed crushed or ground spices is US$7,476 per ton in 2021.
+That average unit value for spices is down by -26.5% from an average $10,176 one year earlier.

-Ranked in descending order, listed below are the spices with the highest unit values in 2020.
+Ranked in descending order, listed below are the crushed or ground spices with the highest unit values in 2021.

 Biggest Exports of Spices by Weight

-Shifting our focus to the weight of spice shipments, a total 1.026 million tons in crushed or ground spices were exported during 2020.
+Shifting our focus to the shipment weight, a total 890,392 tons in crushed or ground spices were exported during 2021.

-The 5 heaviest shipments of spices by tonnage are comprised of peppercorn, turmeric which is a key ingredient in curry powder, spice mixtures, pepper and cinnamon.
-Collectively, that quintet of major spices represents 89.9% of all spices shipped by weight in 2020.
+The 5 heaviest shipments of crushed or ground spices by tonnage were for peppercorn, vanilla, pepper, ginger and cinnamon.
+Collectively, that quintet of major spices represents 91.6% of all crushed or ground spices shipped by weight in 2021.